Line stander: Poland

 In Poland, this peculiar occupation (stacz kolejkowy) was reported as a neologism during the early 1980s.
 By the end of the Communist regime there were severe shortages of consumer goods.
 With the transition to a market economy, shortages gradually went away, but the business opportunities for linestanders remained.

 A Polish professional line stander, Tadeusz Żak, has said that his profession requires certain personal traits: honesty, credibility, activity, persistence, and perseverance.
 He says he once stood in line for 40 hours.
 His specialization is lines in hospitals for registration to high-demand and rare specialists.
 In 2013 Żak lost his 13-year-old business, because local hospitals introduced advance registration.
 Fortunately, Polish newspapers made "pan Tadek" a celebrity, and he started receiving various offers, some unrelated to his "business", for example, a role of a marionette in opera Rigoletto (because he is a dwarf).
-In 2014 he even accepted an invitation from the Democratic Left Alliance to stand for the city council in his home city of Tarnov.
+In 2014 he even accepted an invitation from the Democratic Left Alliance to stand for the city council in his home city of Tarnów.

 Recently, line standers have started to take advantage of modern technology.
 In 2015, one of the winners of the Business Intelligence Hackathon API (BIHAPI) contest in Poland was a mobile app with a recognizable name "Stacz Kolejkowy" ("line stander").

 Another peculiarity of Polish shortage economy and the resulting long queues were "queue list" (lista kolejkowa) and "queue committee" (komitet kolejkowy).
 When the waiting time was long, conflicts often arose about the place in the queue.
 (The corresponding phrase "Pan tu nie stał!" ("You didn't stand here, sir!") has become an element of PRL nostalgia.)
 To mitigate these conflicts, a spontaneous "queue list" used to be established, and in many cases, especially when waiting could be for a day or even several days, due to delivery delays, an ad-hoc volunteer "queue committee" used to be formed to maintain the queue list.